 Salmon is a buttery fish with rich flavors suited to wines of structure and grace.
 I want to introduce our Chardonnay Reserve if you want a classic salmon pair.
 Baked apple, vanilla, and creaminess combine with the flavors of this wine with salmon’s natural flavors without overpowering it.
 The Chardonnay Reserve has just the right acidity to bring out salmon's butteriness and sometimes oiliness with each bite.

 Pinot Noir Reserve is an excellent option for salmon recipes; salmon dishes such as crispy salmon, herb-crusted salmon, roasted salmon, grilled or smoked salmon steak, or any variety of salmon preparations.
 Our Pinot Noir carries bold fruit flavors of red berries, some earthiness, and moderate tannins, pairing with salmon’s savory, smoky characteristics.
 It balances out each flavor, bringing out the finest in each one.
+As the Court of Master Sommeliers suggests, a Pinot Noir with moderate tannins complements the texture of richer seafood like salmon and balances its flavors perfectly.

 When recommending wine with shellfish, I consider how delicate the flavors are.
 Oysters, shrimp, and lobster need a wine that can enhance the delicate saltiness of the dish without making it too rich, and our Blanc de Noir does just that.
 Dark-skinned grapes characterize this light sparkling wine with crisp acidity, offering red berries and a minerality that contrasts with mollusk-rich shellfish's savory flavors.